There will be a Zoom meeting from 7:30pm on Wednesday 23rd of April; please see the mailing list for details.

-The ETwA National Singles will be held from 10:30am on the weekend of 26th and 27th of April, in the Tim Cadbury/Music Room (upstairs in E staircase) of Downing College.
-Table fees (£5 for non-members) will apply.
+The ETwA National Singles will be held from 10:30am on the weekend of 26th and 27th of April, in the Tim Cadbury/Music Room (upstairs in E staircase) of Downing College; please sign up if you plan to attend, and bring a mat if you can.
+Table fees (£5 for non-ETwA-members) will apply, so you may wish to join.
+The final will begin at 9am-for-9:30am on Sunday; the Plate will begin an hour later.

 The Varsity Match will be held on Sunday 11th of May in Oxford; more details TBA.
 Please try to win this one.